The Ultimate Guide To Managing Student Behavior

 1. Identify Behaviors

 Before a teacher can start managing student behavior he/she has to be able to identify the behaviors that are causing the problems.
 This requires unbiased observations.
 This means that the teacher must disconnect and stay calm.
-Staying calm is the most important part of this step because an emotional person usually make decision based on their emotions at that particular time.
+Staying calm is the most important part of this step because an emotional person will usually make decisions based on their emotions at that particular time.

 - Interaction with peers and adults